micag2025/Supply_Chain_project/publication.md

 ## Conclusion

-This project demonstrates how blockchain technology can improve supply chain transparency through immutable product tracking and decentralized verification.

-The implementation successfully validates core supply chain operations while providing a foundation for future enhancements such as analytics, decentralized storage, and multi-chain deployment.
+This project demonstrates the feasibility of using blockchain technology to implement a decentralized supply chain tracking system that combines smart contracts, wallet-based authentication, and a React frontend.
+The proposed apporach successfully validates product traceability, role-based access control, and immutable lifecycle tracking on the Ethereum Sepolia Testnet.
+Although implemented as a proof of concept, the modular architecture provides a solid foundation for future enhancements, including advanced analytics, decentralized storage, multi-network deployment, and real-world supply chain integration.

 ---